FamilySearch/gedcomx/specifications/conceptual-model-specification.md

-`http://gedcomx.org/Mission`| A fact of a person's church mission. | person `http://gedcomx.org/MoveTo`| A fact of a person's move (i.e. change of residence) to a new location. | person `http://gedcomx.org/MoveFrom`| A fact of a person's move (i.e. change of residence) from a location. | person `http://gedcomx.org/NationalId`| A fact of a person's national id (e.g. social security number). | person `http://gedcomx.org/Nationality`| A fact of a person's nationality. | person `http://gedcomx.org/Naturalization`| A fact of a person's naturalization (i.e. acquisition of citizenship and nationality). | person
+`http://gedcomx.org/Mission`| A fact of a person's church mission. | person `http://gedcomx.org/MoveTo`| A fact of a person's move (i.e. change of residence) to a new location. | person `http://gedcomx.org/MoveFrom`| A fact of a person's move (i.e. change of residence) from a location. | person `http://gedcomx.org/MultipleBirth`| A fact that a person was born as part of a multiple birth (e.g. twin, triplet, etc.) | person
+`http://gedcomx.org/NationalId`| A fact of a person's national id (e.g. social security number). | person `http://gedcomx.org/Nationality`| A fact of a person's nationality. | person `http://gedcomx.org/Naturalization`| A fact of a person's naturalization (i.e. acquisition of citizenship and nationality). | person